Dan Cook email@example.com

 My work on Driveclub PS4 was on the environment object team.
 Working from object briefs I was tasked with creating many of the trackside and landmark objects for the game ensuring that the highest standards of quality and consistency were met.
 The range of objects was diverse, from ornate buildings to plants and trees.
 I also optimised objects for the game engine and acted as a mentor to some of the less experienced members of the art team.

 June 2000 – October 2012

 Whilst at Sony Liverpool, I worked on PS4, PS3, PS-Vita , PSP and PS2 and had 7 published titles in the Wipeout and Motor Storm series.
 I worked through the whole development cycle from pre-production research to final optimisations.
 I also worked on several unpublished titles with a more organic setting.
 Within the different projects, I helped define the style and feel of the game as well as more technical duties including designing complex multi layered shaders, normal map generation and developing several modular level construction systems.
-As a senior artist, I was responsible for leading a level on Wipeout 2048.
+As a senior artist, I was responsible for leading the producion of several levels on Wipeout 2048.
 This involved level design and carefully matching the style to the rest of the game and structuring the work.
 I have also mentored a number of junior artists.

 Extreme FX/3D Films

 February 1998 – April 2000

 I built and textured fantasy landscapes, buildings and vehicles for a futuristic Playstation racing game.
 For a PC beat-em-up I created arenas and designed and animated the characters for the game.
 As Extreme FX/3D Films is also a visual-effects company as well as a game studio I was frequently tasked to produce rendered animation sequences for various cartoon projects and corporate visualisations.

 I produced real-time low polygon character models and animation for a game proposal.
 This involved designing and building a stylised environment and zombie characters.